maxime-tournier/maxime-tournier.github.com/notes/pca.md

 # Symmetries

+We now examine how symmetries in the data set may influence the PCA.

+## Reflections

 Let us assume our data set $$\Omega$$ has a plane symmetry, *i.e.*
 $$\Omega$$ is invariant by a plane reflection: